sigaleanom/sigaleanom.github.io/_pages/about.md

   limit: 3
 ---

+## The Yin (academia's version)

 I am a first-year PhD student at the [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa), where I am a member of the Bayesian Deep Learning research group led by [Maurizio Filippone](https://mauriziofilippone.github.io).

 I am broadly interested in probability and its applications.
-Much of my work centers on generative modeling — particularly for tasks that go beyond straightforward sampling — and on making classical statistical inference more scalable by bringing modern generative models to bear on it.
+Much of my work centers on generative modeling, particularly for tasks that go beyond straightforward sampling and on making classical statistical inference more scalable by bringing modern generative models to bear on it.

-Feel free to reach out if you are interested in any of these topics or in potential collaborations.
+Feel free to reach out if you are interested in any of these topics or in potential collaborations!

+## The Yang (myself outside academia)

+When I am not thinking about probability, I am usually somewhere between a mountain trail, a foreign city, and a conversation that has drifted into philosophy.
+(Maybe all of them at the same time 😛)

+I enjoy traveling light, spending time in nature, meeting interesting people, and following curiosity wherever it leads.
+I have a weakness for unconventional ideas, spontaneous adventures, and paths that are slightly off the beaten track.

+I love that mathematics helps us understand uncertainty, but I try not to remove too much of it from life itself.
+After all, if everything were predictable, what would be the fun in studying probability? 😏